iltuoconsulenteit/DocCropper/README.md

 features are unlocked.
 Set `DOCROPPER_DEV_WATERMARK=true` if you want to keep the watermark while testing with a developer key.
-The hidden `DEMO-FULL-DC` license provides Full features and mobile signing but always keeps the watermark for demonstrations.
+A hidden demo license provides Full features and mobile signing but always keeps the watermark for demonstrations.
 If you see **Access denied** when running the script, launch it with administrator privileges ("Run as Administrator" on Windows).
 After writing the `env/developer.env` file, restart DocCropper so the new license is applied.